puzzle/ops-techlab-rancher/labs/36_persistentstorage.md

 ## Install Project Longhorn using Rancher App Catalog

-Go to your system project and open the "Apps" page.
+Go to your system project and open the `Apps` page.
 Search for Longhorn and launce a new longhorn instance.
 You can leave all settings on default.

 ![Project Longhorn](../resources/images/applonghorn.png)

-As soon as your longhorn instance is "Active", you can open the longhorn webgui to see all nodes and volumes.
+As soon as your longhorn instance is `Active`, you can open the longhorn webgui to see all nodes and volumes.
 There should be no volume at the moment.

 ![Project Longhorn - App](../resources/images/longhornready.png)